#sarah x charlie

 Two figures emerged, one was small, obviously a child.
 A little boy, Rhonda discerned, with a Spiderman backpack and rainboots to match.
 The second was taller, slender, the hood of their sweater up so it concealed their face.
 They hauled the little boy by the hand as they complained, "Come on, stop messing around, I want to go home," as the little boy kept trying to gleefully splash his way through every puddle on his way to the front gate.

-A spike of foreboding shot through Rhonda as she watched the pair.
-Swiftly, she found herself trailing after them as they turned onto the sidewalk.
-That sense of unease continued to worsen, churning in her stomach like a premonition of ill tides.
+She found herself trailing after them as they turned onto the sidewalk.
+That sense of unease continued to worsen, churning in her stomach like a bad premonition.
 Although it felt like every other bad gut feeling she'd experienced in her young life, it was somehow distinguished.
 And when the taller figure got so frustrated by the little boy that they pushed their hood off and threatened, "I'm so serious right now, I will leave you here and tell mom you ran away," Rhonda was once again stunned into stillness.

 The taller figure was a girl, no older than eleven or twelve with features identical to ones Rhonda had seen mere moments before the theater had turned into a category 5 hurricane zone.
-Your hair was longer and your face was rounder, softer, yet simultaneously you looked exactly as you had when Rhonda had joked about getting Wally a new wardrobe.
+Your hair was longer and your face was rounder, softer, yet you looked exactly as you had when Rhonda had joked about getting Wally a new wardrobe.

 You began to tug the little boy along again, your foul temper tween-girl extreme to the extent Rhonda questioned whether or not it was really you.
 Regardless of whether or not it was, Rhonda decided, she needed help, needed an explanation.
 Where the fuck was she?
 When the fuck was she?
 How did she get here?